dertom95/addon_jsonnodetree/readme.md

 **Install**

-TODO
+Animated gif: see docs/install.gif

+**INPUT-Format**
+see docs/inputformat.md

 Usage:

-* Open node-editor sidebar(right)
+* Open compositing-tab
-* scroll to 'JSON-Nodetree'
+* Choose MISC
+* Search 'JSON-Nodetree-Loader'
-* select Nodetree-JSON-File
+* select Nodetree-JSON-File in path-Field
 * Load
+* Add nodetrees to objects
+* Export as JSON, which will export all links and component-data != default (afaik)